- We are Most common questions and answers:

 I will include in their go home bags as this will help with the transition and give them comfort.

 At what age do you recommend spaying/neutering our puppy??
-Due to this being an extremely controversial subject, I would ask that you as individuals research this topic and discuss it with your own personal veterinarian to determine at what age you are comfortable with completing the procedure.
+Due to this being an extremely controversial subject, I would ask that you as individuals research this topic and discuss it with your own personal veterinarian to determine at what age you are comfortable with completing the procedure but prior to two years per your contract.
 Recent research shows that waiting for the puppy to mature more may be the best option.
 Please be sure that until you have done so, you are taking all appropriate steps to keep your puppy from producing any litters!
-Also, be sure to send me a copy of the spay/neuter paperwork in order for your pups registration papers to be mailed back to you.
+Also, be sure to send me a copy of the spay/neuter paperwork as per your contract.

 I am still confused, what shots do I need for my new puppy?
 Your new puppy will only come with its first set of shots due to its age.
 It is a 5-1 vaccination.
 You will be given the proof to bring to your veterinarian and will need to schedule their second set of immunizations and their third, along with their rabies vaccination at 12-16 weeks of age.
 I do know recommend giving the Lepto vaccine due to amount of reactions that have been recently reported with this breed.
 You will have to request your vet to use just the 5-1 and no Lepto.
 I personally do not give Bordetella either, for this same reason.
 Please discuss this with your vet.
 You should wait approx. 3 weeks between each vaccination and do the rabies separately so they do not have two given at once to limit any possible reactions/pain.